danielfett/draft-dpop/main.md

 To validate a DPoP proof, the receiving server MUST ensure that

 * that there is not more than one `DPoP` HTTP request header field,
-* the header field value is a well-formed JWT,
+* the DPoP HTTP request header field value is a well-formed JWT,
 * all required claims per (#DPoP-Proof-Syntax) are contained in the JWT,
 * the `typ` JOSE header parameter has the value `dpop+jwt`,
-* the `alg` JOSE header parameter indicates an asymmetric digital signature algorithm, is not `none`, is supported by the application, and is deemed secure,
+* the `alg` JOSE header parameter indicates a registered asymmetric digital signature algorithm [@IANA.JOSE.ALGS], is not `none`, is supported by the application, and is acceptable per local policy,
 * the JWT signature verifies with the public key contained in the `jwk` JOSE header parameter,
 * the `jwk` JOSE header parameter does not contain a private key,